gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_5_connect_wifi.md

     option="A:::It only needs to be enabled once and it will then always remain on" option="B:::The WiFi password will never change"
     option="C:::The WiFi SSID will never change"
+    option="D:::None of the Above"
     correct="D"
-    info="Trick question!
-They are all false.
-While the WiFi AP will remain on for some time, it can and will eventually turn off so it is always recommended to first connect via BLE and ensure that it is enabled.
+    info="While the WiFi AP will remain on for some time, it can and will eventually turn off so it is always recommended to first connect via BLE and ensure that it is enabled.
 The password and SSID will almost never change.
 However, they will change if the connections are reset via Connections->Reset Connections."
 %}

 # Troubleshooting